 Felch, Jr., 79, said he purchased his trailer in 1996 and remembers a previous flood about seven years ago that nearly soaked his home.

 He left just before 8 a.m.
 Sunday because of the threat of the flash flood and when he returned the next day he saw feet of mud slopped in his entry way.
-But when he walked into the living room, the floor was dry.

 The water level in his bedroom and office was more than a foot high, but luckily his extensive toy car collection wasn't damaged.